tom9zbx/GIFtoolsCookbook/content/generalFunctionality/inversion/setWorkDir.rst

 Set the inversion's working directory
 =====================================

 The working directory tells GIFtools where to output files (and run the inversion) associated with the selected item.
-It is suggest to set the directory *prior to setting any other properties* .
+It is suggested to set the directory *prior to setting any other properties* .
 Click on the inversion item, select the menu showing its class (e.g., ``E3Dinversion`` or ``GRAVinversion``):

 **[Inversion class]** |rarr| **Set working directory**